getcosmin/lamp/README.md

 ## SEO Audit Features:

 #### 01 - SCANS the website.
-This first phase will scan the website to extract the content and store it inside objects.
+This first phase will scan the website to extract the content and store it inside objects for easy access.

 #### 02 - STORING the data.
-On the second phase, the JavaScript code will start storing the data while counting the total number of words, links and images.
+While storing the data, the JavaScript code will start counting the total number of words, links and images.

 #### 03 - CHECKING the data.
 On this phase, the JavaScript code will start checking the word count and character length for the following: